 The appellate review and decision will be based on the written complaint and documentation contained in the investigative record.
-The appropriate Executive Vice President will render a decision and may issue recommendations if necessary.
+The appropriate Executive Vice Chancellor, or designee, will render a decision and may issue recommendations if necessary.

-The Executive Vice President may consult with the case investigator regarding fact-based questions about the content of the investigation if necessary, based on the nature of the appeal.
+The Executive Vice Chancellor, or designee, may consult with the case investigator regarding fact-based questions about the content of the investigation if necessary, based on the nature of the appeal.

 The appeal should be resolved within ten (10) College business days of the date the appeal was filed.
 The decision is final and is not appealable any further within ACC.